Scaffold-Stark/speedrunstark/README.md

 ---

 🛡️ Now that we understand where the yield comes from, we need to ensure our system can always pay it.
 Return to your `set_borrow_rate` function in `MyUSDEngine.cairo` and add a check to ensure the new rate is greater than or equal to the savings rate.
 This ensures the system can always pay stakers their yield.
-If the new rate is too low, revert with `Engine__InvalidBorrowRate()`.
+If the new rate is too low, use `assert(new_rate >= current_savings_rate, Errors::INVALID_BORROW_RATE);`.

 <details markdown='1'>
 <summary>💡 Hint: Setting Borrow Rate</summary>